 - Allow you to create healthy, delicious, and inexpensive “fast food” meals for your family with a 5-8 year shelf life.

-- Extend the shelf life of some of your spices, pastas, and other store packaged items.
+- Extend the shelf life of some of your spices, pasta, and other store packaged items.

 - Give you one-skillet meals that will be ready in less than 30 minutes, allowing you to spend less time in the kitchen and have more time for things you’d rather do.

 Well, I decided I had to try this.
 The idea of being able to combine ingredients from dehydrated and freeze-dried foods** to create meals ahead of time was really appealing.
 (I might also have a ‘thing’ about seeing glass jars with yummy contents lined up neatly on my pantry shelves, but that’s another story.)